 With the work of other researchers and colleagues involved in the seven-country study, Ancel Keys and Flaminio Fidanza could define and promote the eating pattern used in Italy and Greece in the 1950s and ’60s, now known as the Mediterranean Diet.
 Study participants came from four cohorts in South Europe: Crete and Corfu in Greece, Dalmatia in Croatia, and Montegiorgio in Italy.

 Following the seven-country study, many other researchers have examined the health effects of traditional diets from Greece, southern Italy, and Dalmatia.
-The Lyon Diet Heart Study was the first clinical trial to analyze the benefits of the Mediterranean diet for tackling heart disease.
+The Lyon Diet Heart Study was the first clinical trial to analyse the benefits of the Mediterranean diet for tackling heart disease.
 Medi-RIVAGE, DIRECT, Esposito and his colleagues, and PREDIMED, an intervention trial in Spain, are other trials.

 For example, the Greek epidemiologist Dimitrios Trichopoulos developed the Mediterranean Diet Score in 1995, which has changed many times and applied to observational studies as a practical measuring tool.
 Since they base the score on population medians or, in some studies, tertiles of highest or lowest intakes, it is not the same in each study.